MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/question-marks.md

 Use questions sparingly.
 In general, customers want *us* to give *them* answers.

-When a customer needs to make a decision, a question is appropriate.
+When a customer needs to make a decision, a question is appropriate.<br />
 **Examples**
 If you forgot your password, provide your secret answer.
 More nature themes are available online.